 The following steps outline a simple and effective strategy for finding information for a research paper, writing the paper and documenting the sources you find.
 Depending on your topic and your familiarity with the library, you may need to rearrange or recycle through these steps.
 Adapt this outline to your needs.

-- --When is the project due?
-START EARLY.
-Create a timeline - deadlines set for yourself
+- When is the project due?
+Start early.
+Create a timeline with deadlines set for yourself.

 - Locate them by doing a keyword search in BELCAT.